-Author Contributions
+Author contributions

-I.G.-Z. and V.K. conceived and designed the project and prepared the manuscript draft.
-I.G.-Z. prepared also some of the illustrations, some paragraphs in the sections Material & Methods and Terminology, and written the section "Higher classification and nomenclature".
-S.G. edited and commented on the draft manuscript and prepared also some paragraphs in the section Material & Methods.
-D.G. and A.K. collected and identified part of the material, provided some illustrations and several additions to the text.
+I.G.-Z. and V.K. contributed equally to the paper; they conceived and designed the project and prepared the manuscript draft.
+I.G.-Z. also wrote the section "Higher classification and nomenclature".
+S.G. edited and commented on the draft manuscript and also prepared some paragraphs in the section Material & Methods.
+D.G. and A.K. collected and identified part of the material, provided some illustrations and made several additions to the text.
 K.T. collected and identified part of the material.